Contact me @ (832) 643-2315 or use the Contact Page to send me an email.

 After leaving the military, I pursued a career as a Machinist/Tool & Die maker for 22 years.
 Then I was offered a job by ExxonMobil and worked for 25 years as a Mechanical Designer & Senior Technical Associate.

 My personal hobbies & interests have always been flying airplanes (full scale & RC scale models), riding motorcycles which led to building and working on motorcycles.
 Of course, that required building, working on engines and all related components.
 I had already decided to continue doing what I enjoyed after I retired.
 I had people asking me to fix different things, so I decided to start a part time business repairing chainsaws.
-Shortly after starting my business, it became noteworthy that OEM parts were being overcome by cheap low-cost, lower-cost parts made in China.
-They inundated the world-wide market very rapidly, I still have ~250 Husqvarna chainsaws in storage.
+Shortly after starting my business, it became noteworthy that OEM parts were being overcome by cheap lower cost & quality parts being manufactured in China; they have inundated the world-wide market very rapidly.

 Within 6 months, I had to make a decision about the future of my company.
 The demand for chainsaw repair declined very rapidly the first year, and I took a huge loss due to start-up costs.
 Now, almost eight years later the US has shifted into the E Commerce mode which has impacted all retail businesses (which includes lawn mowers and similar equipment) for the very same reason.
 The reason was due to cheaper commodities being manufactured in China.
 Being made in China does not make it bad.
 It is the quality standards they are required to adhere to driven by the manufacturing costs.
 I decided to change directions and start a small engine repair shop knowing that I would be competing against 2 -3 larger well-known shops.